bg196678/IS-Pareto/README.md

 )
 ```
-Tunneling Correction `wigner, eckart and wagner` can also be specified here in addition
+Tunneling Correction `wigner, eckart and miller` can also be specified here in addition
 to the `gradient_threshold`.
 The gradient threshold is passed to the `tamkin.ConstrainExt`
 treatment.